 Can the English proficiency requirement for an international student be waived or deferred?

-What is the financial requirement for a self-supporting international student?
+What is the financial requirement for a self-supporting student?

-A self-supporting international student has to document adequate financial resources before being admitted.
-Additional information can be found here.
+A self-supporting student has to document adequate financial resources before being admitted.
+Additional information for international applicants can be found

 Are there special provisions for students from Canada?